 More than 2,200 employees and significant long-established businesses in the region.

-Today, different thinking is needed to deliver the required defence and security effect at minimum cost.
-Northrop Grumman is at the forefront of providing that different thinking: from creating dynamic communications nodes in the sky, using lasers to defeat ground-to-air threats and putting leading innovative aircraft radar technologies into ground-based air defence systems, to exploiting networks in cities for blue light service command and control, and taking unmanned air systems to unparalleled levels with the world's first carrier-borne UCAV.
+Today, different thinking is needed to deliver the required defence and security effect.
+Northrop Grumman is at the forefront of providing that different thinking: from creating dynamic communications nodes in the sky, using lasers to defeat ground-to-air threats and putting leading innovative aircraft radar technologies into ground-based air defence systems and taking unmanned air systems to unparalleled levels with the world's first carrier-borne UCAV.

 Key UK/Europe Programmes:

 A customer with complex and sensitive data and information requirements required a mission partner who would quickly understand the context, deliver and sustain a portfolio of challenging technology projects at scale and pace and support the customer through an ambitious digital transformation programme.
 Northrop Grumman’s experience and excellence in Agile software development, DevSecOps, data science and our highly collaborative approach continues to deliver results.